June 3 – July 26, 2024

 The Summer Institute in Survey Research Techniques is a teaching program of the Survey Research Center at the Institute for Social Research.
 It is located on the central campus of the University of Michigan at 426 Thompson Street in Ann Arbor.
-The summer courses are select offerings from the Michigan Program in Survey Methodology, and can be used to pursue a doctorate, master of science and a certificate in survey methodology.
+The summer courses are select offerings from the Michigan Program in Survey and Data Science.

 We understand that some participants were looking forward to visiting Ann Arbor, networking and participating in social activities.
 As an alternative, we are planning several virtual social and networking activities in which participants will meet informally (by live video) with their instructors and just with each other in small groups to discuss various topics, some related to courses and some not.
 This will give participants a chance get to know each other as well as instructors outside the “classroom.”
 We’re excited to work with you as we learn how to best connect with each other remotely.